JjayTTP/2022TTP-Application-Project/README.md

 These sample project is far from perfect.
 You do not need to copy any specific feature here.
 You can and should use your own creativity!

 [Carlos Martinez (he/him)](https://carlosmartinez.dev/)

 [Owen Jones (he/him)](https://ojonesdev.netlify.app/)

 [Maria Martinez (she/her)](https://marializa.netlify.app/)

+# Setup Instructions
+1. Fork this repo
+2. Clone the forked repo to your machine
+3. cd to the cloned folder and write your code!

+# Submission Instructions

+1. Complete the project
+2. Commit and push your changes to your fork
+3. Submit a pull request back to the assignment repo

+Note: Remember to git add, git commit and git push regularly

+# User Story

+**As a user, I can learn information about you.
+**

+**Acceptance criteria
+**

+I can see your full name.
+I can see your Pursuit headshot photo.
+I can read a short description of you.

+**As a user, I can learn about your recent projects.
+**

+**Acceptance criteria
+**

+I can learn about at least two projects that you built.
+For each project, I can see a screenshot of the project, a text description of the project, and a link to the project's GitHub repo.

+**As a user, I can see how to contact or follow you.
+**

+**Acceptance criteria
+**

+I can click a link to send a message to your Pursuit email address.
+I can click a link to visit your GitHub page.
+I can click a link to visit your LinkedIn page.

+**As a user, I can navigate your site.
+**

+**Acceptance criteria
+**

+There is a navigation UI that has links to all of the pages or sections.
+When I click on a link in the navigation UI, I can view that page/section.

+**As a user, I can experience an interactive UI.
+**

+**Acceptance criteria
+**

+I can change the content or appearance of the site when I click or interact with elements on the page.
+Errors do not appear in the browser console when I use an interactive element.